-- 1) If a final decision or order imposes an administrative penalty or the recovery of investigative costs, a party may obtain judicial review of the decision by filing a petition in a Travis County district court against the Agency on or after the date on which the decision or order is final, and not later than the 14th day after that date. - 17 2) Judicial review under this subchapter is by trial de novo based on the substantial evidence rule. - 19 3) A party may not obtain judicial review of the decision unless the 20 party has exhausted the party's remedies as provided by this subchapter.
+- (a) If a final decision or order imposes an administrative penalty or the recovery of investigative costs, a party may obtain judicial review of the decision by filing a petition in a Travis County district court against the Agency on or after the date on which the decision or order is final, and not later than the 14th day after that date. - (b) Judicial review under this subchapter is by trial de novo based on the substantial evidence rule. - (c) A party may not obtain judicial review of the decision unless the party has exhausted the party's remedies as provided by this subchapter.